RunOnFlux/fluxd/contrib/ci-workers/README.md

 # Setting up a latent worker on Amazon EC2

-1. Add a regular (non-latent) worker to the master.cfg for dev-ci.zel.cash, and deploy the changes.
+1. Add a regular (non-latent) worker to the master.cfg for dev-ci.runonflux.io, and deploy the changes.
   - This enables the Ansible playbook to run to completion, ending in the worker connecting to the master.